tkalayci71/embedding-mixer/README.md

 You can copy the formula from the text box, and save it for later use.

 Eval string usage is the same as Embedding inspector, but also following variables are available:
-vec_mag: magnitude of the vector
-vec_min: minimum value in the vector
-vec_max: maximum value in the vector
+vec_mag: magnitude of the vector, vec_min: minimum value in the vector, vec_max: maximum value in the vector

 note: vector size is 768 for SD1 and 1024 for SD2, different vector sizes can not be intermixed.